-Mariana is the Firm’s Diversity and Inclusion Committee Co-chair, and is committed to supporting diversity and inclusion initiatives.
-She also heads the Firm’s Pro Bono Committee and leads Carr Maloney’s participation with the Washington Lawyer’s Committee’s D.C.
-Public School Partnership Program, which partners law firms with D.C. public schools to bring mentoring, resources and other programs to children.
-She actively participates in charitable events throughout the year, including the annual book drive for Turning the Page, and the used clothes drive for the homeless, sponsored by Gifts for the Homeless.
+Mariana is the Firm’s Diversity and Inclusion Committee Co-chair, and heads the Firm’s Pro Bono Committee.
+She leads Carr Maloney’s participation with the Washington Lawyer’s Committee’s D.C.
+Public School Partnership Program, which partners law firms with D.C. public schools to bring mentoring, resources and programs to children.
+She actively participates in charitable events throughout the year, including the annual book drive for Turning the Page and the used clothes drive for the homeless, sponsored by Gifts for the Homeless.

-While in law school, Mariana interned at the US Department of Justice in the Organized Crime and Racketeering Section, assisting in the prosecution of white-collar crime.
-Mariana, who is fluent in Spanish, studied a semester of law in Argentina, where she interned for the Criminal Court of Investigation in Buenos Aires and assisted in investigating criminal cases.
+While in law school, Mariana interned at the US Department of Justice in the Organized Crime and Racketeering Section assisting in the prosecution of white-collar crime.
+Mariana is fluent in Spanish and studied a semester of law in Argentina, where she interned for the Criminal Court of Investigation in Buenos Aires and assisted in investigating criminal cases.
 Before entering private practice, Mariana served as a law clerk for the Honorable William D. Quarles in the Circuit Court for Baltimore City.

 Mariana has been the lead attorney in reported court decisions, several setting important legal precedents.
 Examples include: